dwellir-public/rpc-endpoint-db-operator/README.md

 - Select InfluxDB as the datasource type.
 - Set Flux as the query language.
 - Set the host IP and port (default port is 8086).
-- Add the InfluxDB details, including the token generated when setting up the database.
+- Add the InfluxDB details; organizaiton, token (the one generated when setting up the database) and data bucket.

 ![Example image](grafana-datasource-setup.png?raw=true "Example image")

 ### Running an influx query in grafana

-You can use this example query in grafana, under the Explore section.
+You can use this example query in grafana, under the 'Explore section'.
 Simply paste the code below and press "Run query".
 If both the `app.py` and `update_influxdb.py` scripts were started correctly, you should be getting a response from the database!

 Example: